 If you stay on the Brazilian side and want to see the Argentinian side of Iguazu Falls, make a day trip out of it.
 Do not try two squeeze them both in one day.
 Unless you can afford a private tour, do not mind rushing and missing out on things to see.

 The easiest ways would be to take a taxi or a tour that takes you from your accommodation to the park entrance.
 Make sure your passport/visa is/are valid for both countries.
-The ride takes about 1 hour from Pousada Guita Pora to the Iguazu Falls entrance in Argentina, for which we paid BRL 130.
+The ride takes about 1 hour from Pousada Guita Pora to the Iguazu Falls entrance in Argentina.
+We paid BRL 130 for it.
 No worries about not having Argentinian pesos in cash for the taxi driver or the entrance fee; there is an ATM right at the entrance of the park.
 You can also agree with the driver to bring you back as well and pay in Brazilian Real.
 If you decide to come by car or motorcycle yourself, you will have to pay for parking too.

 A cheaper yet slower and less comfortable option to get from A to B is by public transportation.
-Should you wish to use the bus around Iguazu Falls, I’d suggest to book accommodation on walking distance of the bus station.
+Should you wish to use the bus around Iguazu Falls, book accommodation on walking distance from the bus station.

-- When you stay in Puerto Iguazu (AR) and you want to visit the Iguazu Falls on the Argentinian side, you can take the ‘Cataratas’ bus to Iguazu Falls NP, which goes about every 20 min and the ride takes about 40 min.
+- Stayiing in Puerto Iguazu (AR) and want to visit the Iguazu Falls on the Argentinian side?
+Take the ‘Cataratas’ bus to Iguazu Falls NP, which goes about every 20 min and the ride takes about 40 min.
 Costs app.
 R$3.50 single ride.

-- When you stay in Foz do Iguaçu (BR) and you want to go to the Argentinian side of Iguazu Falls, you can take the ‘Internacional’ bus that goes a bit outside of the regular bus terminal.
-Pay attention because there are busses here that go to Uruguay and Paraguay, but the busses clearly state where they are going so you should be alright if you pick the one to Argentina.
+- Staying in Foz do Iguaçu (BR) and want to go to the Argentinian side of Iguazu Falls?
+Take the ‘Internacional’ bus that goes a bit outside of the regular bus terminal.
+Pay attention because there are busses here that go to Uruguay and Paraguay.
+But the busses clearly state where they are going, so you should be alright if you pick the one to Argentina.
 The bus ride takes about 1.5 hours.
 Costs app.
 R$ 6 single ride.

 - Please note that there are different bus companies here and that bus tickets are company specific.
-So for example when you get off to get a passport stamp and miss your bus, you either wait for the next bus of the same company, or get a new ticket (it’s cheap anyway).
+So for example, when you get off the bus to get a passport stamp and miss your bus, you either wait for the next bus of the same company, or get a new ticket.
+(It’s cheap anyway).

 Where to stay at Iguazu Falls

-Staying inside the park comes with the big benefit to enjoy after the tourists are gone, but also comes with a certain price tag.
+Staying inside the park comes with a big benefit.
+You can enjoy the park after the tourists are gone.
+But this benefit also comes with a certain price tag.
 On both sides there is one luxury hotel inside the park.